-For obligations not processed through the interface, Customer Agencies and/or Procurement sends ARC a signed copy of the agreement or Miscellaneous Obligation Form to obligate the funds.
-Upon receipt from the Customer Agency and/or Procurement, the ARC technician responsible for processing the Customer Agency's accounting transactions reviews the documentation to ensure that adequate accounting information has been received, and manually enters the obligation into Oracle.
-Obligations that are posted in Oracle are available for both ARC and Customer Agency review through ad hoc Discoverer reports.
+For obligations not processed through the interface, customer agencies and/or Procurement sends ARC a signed copy of the agreement or Miscellaneous Obligation Form to obligate the funds.
+Upon receipt from the customer agency and/or Procurement, the ARC technician responsible for processing the customer agency's accounting transactions reviews the documentation to ensure submissions match authorization authority and adequate accounting information has been received, and manually enters the obligation into Oracle.
+Obligations posted in Oracle are available for both ARC and customer agency review through ad hoc OBI and Discoverer (for Mint) reports.